akashkthkr/quantum_task_classiq/README.md

 Flow: API → DB → Celery/Redis → Worker → DB → API/UI

-- The API persists a new `Task` row in Postgres (status `pending`) before enqueueing the job to Celery (Redis broker).
+- I persist a new `Task` row in Postgres (status `pending`) before enqueueing the job to Celery (Redis broker).
 This guarantees task integrity: if the broker is unavailable, the DB row still exists and the API returns an error instead of silently dropping the task.
 - A Celery worker consumes messages, loads the QASM3 circuit, and runs it on `AerSimulator`.
 Results (or errors) are written back to the same `Task` row.
-The worker uses `task_acks_late=True` and `worker_prefetch_multiplier=1` to avoid losing in-flight tasks if a worker crashes.
+I configure `task_acks_late=True` and `worker_prefetch_multiplier=1` to avoid losing in-flight tasks if a worker crashes.
 - The GET endpoint reads the task state from Postgres and returns:
   - 200 for `completed` (with result),
   - 202 for `pending`/`running`,
   - 404 for not found,
   - 200 with `{status:"error"}` for tasks in an error state (with message).
-- Docker Compose orchestrates Postgres, Redis, the API container and the worker container.
-All components are reproducible and isolated.
+- Docker Compose orchestrates Postgres, Redis, the API container and the worker container, so everything is reproducible and isolated.

 Indexes